rizemon/rizemon.github.io/_posts/2023-10-05-tisc-level6b.markdown

 ![](/assets/images/tisc2023/Pasted image 20231002001333.png)

-SQL injection payloads were then used on the `rank` cookie and it was discovered to be injectable.
+SQL injection payloads were then tested on the `rank` cookie and it was discovered to be SQL-injectable.
 The next step was figuring out the number of columns:

 ```
 rank=-1 UNION SELECT null                -- => 500 Internal Server Error